Age of the Sage site banner

 Alfred North Whitehead, Process and Reality, p.
 39 [Free Press, 1979];

-To put this quote in its wider context:-
+To put this quote in its wider context to better grasp its meaning:-

 ...So far as concerns philosophy only a selected group can be explicitly mentioned.
 There is no point in endeavouring to force the interpretations of divergent philosophers into a vague agreement.
 What is important is that the scheme of interpretation here adopted can claim for each of its main positions the express authority of one, or the other, of some supreme master of thought - Plato, Aristotle, Descartes, Locke, Hume, Kant.
 But ultimately nothing rests on authority; the final court of appeal is intrinsic reasonableness.